May 19, 2017

 The 2016-2017 VEX Season is Over

-VEX Startstruck is complete.
-Our Hornet Engineering bots fought their way though 8 regional tournaments, the State Championship, and finally the VEX World Championship; winning 3 awards and ending their journey in the division semi-finals.
+VEX Startstruck has run its course.
+Our Hornet Engineering bots fought their way though 8 regional tournaments, the State Championship, and finally the VEX World Championship; winning 3 World Championship Awards and ending their journey in the World Championship Division Semi-Finals.
 It was an amazing, unprecedented run for Hornet Engineering.
 We just keep getting stronger and we're excited to be taking on bigger challenges each year.

 Speaking of bigger challenges, here's the 2017-2018 VEX Robotics Game - In the Zone -